ngaggion/ChronoRoot/README.md

 ## Installation:

-THIS VERSION IS NO LONGER MAINTAINED, FIND THE LATEST APPLICATION HERE: https://github.com/ngaggion/ChronoRootTool
+THIS VERSION IS NO LONGER MAINTAINED, FIND THE LATEST VERSION HERE: https://github.com/ngaggion/ChronoRoot2

 ### Docker: